 22. Hilton Worldwide

+It is a poor logo.
 The creators of this logo probably have never heard of adjustment.
 Hardly anyone considers such a slanting in the logo design palatable.

 23. The Detail Doctor

 This doctor scarcely knows that even small details do matter.
 Judging by the sketch of this car, he neglects even the big ones.
+It is a weak logo.

 24. Portland Trail Blazers

 Does this logo look like a blazer?
-The creators seem to have overplayed their hands and not to distinguish themselves by originality.
+The creators seem to have overplayed their hands and not distinguish themselves by originality.
 A result is a place in the Top bad logos.

 If you think it looks like… Apparently, so it is, because we think so, too.
 It seems only the creators themselves don’t think so.
+It is definitely an unhealthy logo for any firm.

 26. KIDS EXCHANGE

+It is an example of failed logos.
 Kids exchange strikes with its logo.
 Do you think parents are willing to let their children take that step?
 Or haven’t the creators ever heard of gaps?

 27. Catholic Church’s Archdiocesan Youth Commission